Probiotics and Prebiotics: What's the Difference?

 While the idea that there are millions of little microorganisms living in your gut might be disconcerting at first, these little guys are your friends!
 Taking good care of your gut microbiome may support your overall wellness.

-However, an ideal means of supplying your gut with beneficial bacteria is through eating prebiotic and probiotic foods, and combining these foods with a high-quality probiotic supplement.
+However, an ideal way to supply your gut with beneficial bacteria is to eat prebiotic and probiotic foods and combine these foods with a high-quality probiotic supplement.

 Why Eat Probiotics and Prebiotics?

-One of the main reasons to include these two types of foods in your diet is simple – they may provide you with nutrients!
+One of the main reasons to include both prebiotics and probiotics in your diet is simple – they may provide you with nutrients!

 Filling your diet with nutrient-dense foods means your body will be getting plenty of macronutrients (carbohydrates, fat, and protein) and micronutrients (vitamins and minerals) to support you in what you may need for a nutritious diet.